NZBlood logo

 Prescription

-• Because Evogam® is an expensive medication with increasing demand, pre-approval of new patients receiving Evogam® is required.
-Please see the guidelines provided on the right and contact your local Blood Bank to see how pre-approval is managed locally.
-An example of a pre-approval form is provided, also on the right.
+• Because Hizentra/HizentraNZ is an expensive medication with increasing demand, pre-approval of new patients receiving HizentraNZ/HizentraNZ is required.
+Please see the guidelines provided on the right and use the Immunoglobulin Approval Online form, also on the right.
+If urgent, please contact your Blood Bank or the Transfusion Medicine Specialist on call.

 ABO Compatibility